Updated: Nov 14

 Effects of Stress on Memory, Vogel & Schwabe, 2016

-Educators have the unique opportunity to design classroom environments (face-to-face, hybrid, HyFlex, online) that foster a positive learning environment to support learning and enhance memory.
+Educators have the unique opportunity to design classroom environments (face-to-face, hybrid, HyFlex, online) that foster positive learning environments to support learning and enhance memory.
 Furthermore, educators have the opportunity within curricula and courses to teach students about the effects of stress on the brain to increase awareness and to introduce strategies to assist students learning how to manage stress which can be used over a lifetime.